haidubogdan/netbeans-php-laravel-framework/README.md

 - blade template declaration finder
 - config declaration finder

 **commands**

 You will able to execute php Script using `artisan` directly from the IDE.

 It has an inbuild customization to allow **remote connection** and **docker** usage.

-> Docker works only on remote
+> remote connection works only with docker

 - wip console commands